anthony-aylward/bisb-challenges/README.md

 their first summer session.
 The guidelines need to reflect the fact that funding for summer rotations is not guranteed.

+### Additional note
+In some cases, rotation advisors take on students for the sake of getting 10 weeks free labor, with no intention of providing them a lab position.
+There is a need for policies that discourage this behavior.

 ]

 ---